aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/queries-and-connections/read-and-write-external-connection-of-xls-and-xlsb-files/_index.md

 Aspose.Cells for C++ supports reading and writing external connections for XLSX files and now extends this capability to XLSB and XLS formats.
 The same code structure works for all supported file types.

-## **Read and Write External Connection of XLS/XLSB file**
+## **Read and Write External Connections of XLS/XLSB Files**

 The following sample code loads a sample XLSB file (also works with XLS) and modifies its first external connection (typically a Microsoft Access DB connection).
 The code demonstrates how to:

-1. Load the spreadsheet file
+1. Load the spreadsheet file.
-2. Access external connections
+2. Access external connections.
-3. Modify connection properties
+3. Modify connection properties.
-4. Save the modified file
+4. Save the modified file.

 ![todo:image_alt_text](read-and-write-external-connection-of-xls-and-xlsb-files_1.png)